Sonnet 348

 Feast or famine, truth or lies, wrong or right;

-Such difference does it’s part to beg compare
+Such difference does its part to beg compare

 Of what is truly black or truly white.